Mercury-Atlas 8: Post-flight

 The post-flight analysis reported no major malfunctions—the only troublesome anomaly being the suit temperature controls— and all the engineering objectives of the mission were deemed successfully completed.
 The fuel-conservation measures were found to have worked particularly well, with even less fuel than anticipated being consumed; despite the technical changes, the official report gave full credit for this to the pilot.
 The medical analysis found no significant physiological effects from nine hours of weightlessness, and noted that Schirra had received no significant radiation exposure.
-Analysis of the radiation-sensitive plates confirmed that there had been a very low radioactive flux inside the spacecraft, and the six ablative materials tested were all deemed broadly satisfactory despite some difficulty comparing them to each other.
+Analysis of the radiation-sensitive plates confirmed that there had been a very low radioactive flux inside the spacecraft, (Note: Further analysis was presented in Schaefer, Hermann J. (1964).
+"Measurements of the astronauts' radiation exposure with nuclear emulsion on Mercury missions MA-8 and MA-9") and the six ablative materials tested were all deemed broadly satisfactory despite some difficulty comparing them to each other.

 Scientifically, the light-observation experiments were unsuccessful, as both target locations were covered by thick cloud cover.
 However, Schirra was able to view lightning near Woomera, and noted the lights of a city a few hundred miles from Durban.
 The filtered photography for the Weather Bureau worked as planned, with 15 photographs taken; the conventional color photography was less successful, with several of the 14 photographs unusable due to overexposure or excess cloud cover.
 In the end, the conventional photographs were not used for scientific examination due to these problems.
 Schirra noted that the sheer amount of cloud coverage, worldwide, could provide problems for future activity of this kind; however, Africa, and the south-western United States, were perfectly clear.
 Postflight medical examination of Schirra disclosed nothing significant other than a degree of orthostatic hypotension caused by sitting inside the cramped capsule for hours.

 Schirra's post-flight report noted the "fireflies" seen on the previous two missions, and emphasized the remarkable visual effect of the thick band of the atmosphere visible around the horizon.
 However, he was unimpressed with the view of Earth from space; the amount of detail he could make out compared well with that from high-flying aircraft, and he told debriefers that it was "nothing new" compared to flight at 50000 ft.
-Overall, he concluded that Sigma 7 was on "the top of the list" of aircraft he had flown, displacing the F8F Bearcat, a naval piston-engined fighter, while the mission itself had been "textbook".
+Overall, he concluded that Sigma 7 was on "the top of the list" of aircraft he had flown, displacing the F8F Bearcat, a naval piston-engined fighter, (Note: The Bearcat was the first fighter Schirra had flown after training, and he remembered it as "not a plane you climb into; rather, you strap it on".) while the mission itself had been "textbook".